gillian-guide/gillian-guide.github.io/docs/en/extras/modloading.md

 ### Configuring the modloader

-To configure the modloader, edit :material-file-cog:`modloader.ini` in :material-folder:==modloader==.
+To configure the modloader, edit :material-file-cog:`modloader.ini` in :material-folder: ==modloader==.

 - Make sure you set the correct priority so you don't have unwanted mods overriding other mods (higher number - higher priority).
 - Make sure mods that should *only* be injected to TBoGT or TLAD are disabled for IV (Ep0), mods that are *only* for TBoGT are disabled for TLAD (Ep1), and mods that are *only* for TLAD are disabled for TBoGT(Ep2).